tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 Since the EmotionTask subclass inherits from the main Experiment class, the same three user inputs as described above (see section 1) need to be entered.
 The program will ask for the following additional inputs to be specified in the console:
 1. The type of scans to be used for the analysis (this input-dependent attribute is inherited from the \_\_init__ method of the Preprocessing class).
 Enter EMO for the emotion task data.
 2. An optional explicit mask to base the first-level analysis on.
 It is recommended that this option be skipped at this stage.
 Simply press the enter key to continue.
 3. An optional prefix to indicate the exact scan identifiers on which the preprocessing needs to be conducted.
 It is recommended that the slice-time corrected realigned functional data is used at this stage.
-Enter ar for the slice-time corrected realigned functional (emotion task) images.
+Enter ra for the slice-time corrected realigned functional (emotion task) images.

 The output beta, contrast, and t-maps of the first-level procedure are stored in a subdirectory called LEV1, in the emotion task folder of each subject; e.g., data_dir > NIFTI_MARS_EMO > xm13101101 > xm13101101_3_1 > **LEV1**.
 In this folder can be found the beta-maps of each of the predictors specified in the model, as well as the specified contrast maps and corresponding t-maps.